 This lab is powered by Citrix XenDesktop, as such, it is compatible with: Windows, Mac OS X, IOS (iPhone, iPad, etc.).

 Through the Microsoft Azure Dev Tools & VMWare Academic service, SOIS provides Microsoft professional-level developer and designer tools at no cost to SOIS students, faculty and staff.
 This software includes Windows 10, Microsoft Project, Visio, Access, Visual Studio, VMWare Workstation & Fusion, VMWare Training & Certification, and much more.
 Many of these applications are used heavily in the undergraduate and graduate programs.

 SOIS Students have access to free space on our LAMP server.
 A LAMP environment is a standard open source software stack.
 This acronym stands for Linux, Apache, MySQL, and PHP.
 With this service students have the ability to learn and experiment with Web Design and Development.

 All UW-Milwaukee students, faculty and staff have access to lynda.com, an online subscription library that teaches the latest software, creative, and business skills through high-quality instructional videos featuring recognized industry experts.

 To begin learning today, visit http://www.uwm.edu/lynda and log in with your ePantherID and password.

 SOIS offers an online student lounge for our students to connect and communicate in a virtual environment.
-There are two virtual student lounges: one for undergraduate students, and one for graduate students.
-Each semester the student lounge is populated by SOIS administration, and students can access the lounge via UWM’s Desire2Learn (D2L) web-based learning environment.
+There is one virtual student lounge for both graduate and undergraduate students.
+Each semester students can choose to join the lounge if they wish.
+Students can self-enroll in the lounge via this link to UWM’s Canvas web-based learning environment.

-Note: TechSmith Relay is only supported for current SOIS faculty and students
+Note: Kaltura CaptureSpace Lite is only supported for current SOIS faculty and students

 These resources are for INFOST 511, 711, 712, 713, and 719.